Iodine Deficiency

 In mild or moderate iodine deficiency, the thyroid gland, influenced by thyroid-stimulating hormone (TSH), hypertrophies to concentrate iodide in itself, resulting in colloid goiter.
 Usually, patients remain euthyroid; however, severe iodine deficiency in adults may cause hypothyroidism (endemic myxedema).
 It can decrease fertility and increase risk of stillbirth, spontaneous abortion, and prenatal and infant mortality.

-Severe maternal iodine deficiency retards fetal growth and brain development, sometimes resulting in birth defects, and, in infants, causes congenital hypothyroidism, which may include intellectual disability, deaf-mutism, difficulty walking, short stature, and sometimes hypothyroidism (cretinism).
+Severe maternal iodine deficiency retards fetal growth and brain development and sometimes results in birth defects.
+Manifestations of congenital hypothyroidism may include intellectual disability, deaf-mutism, difficulty walking, short stature, and sometimes hypothyroidism (cretinism).

 Diagnosis of Iodine Deficiency